teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 ### Avoiding lifecycle

-aIt's commonly said that using functional components is a way to get rid of component lifecycle in favor of faster rendering.
+aIt's commonly said that using functional components is a way to get rid of the component lifecycle in favor of faster rendering.
 It's not true if we render a component with \`React.createElement\` or as JSX.
 However, if a component is rendered as a pure function call the lifecycle will be completely ignored.

 ```js
 const TodoFactory = ({ todo, onClick }) => (